 This menu includes all image adjustment settings.
 Adjustments that are not available for a given input do not appear on the menu.
-Table 4 summarises the adjustments available for each input.
-For a full listing of the menu, refer to paragraph STRUCTURE OF ON SCREEN MENUS in the chapterADDITIONAL INFORMATION.
+For a full listing of the menu, refer to paragraph ON SCREEN MENU LAYOUT in the chapter ADDITIONAL INFORMATION.